Let me ask you a question:

 Whenever someone makes a search and they found results that seem equally interesting, people will likely click on the result with the most attractive description.

-That’s why you want to make your meta description as relevant and click-worthy as possible.
+That’s why you want to make your meta description relevant and click-worthy.

 Take a look at these results for example-